 Finally we will create a rich data set that can be used by the broader OA community to enhance OA research internationally and facilitate the development of new drugs for those with or at risk of OA.

-- 1050 synovial fluid samples have been analysed by SomaLogic to date
+- Over 1800 synovial fluid samples have been analysed by SomaLogic

 For project enquiries please email email@example.com.